Yasuj: Demographics

+Population

+At the time of the 2006 national census, the city's population was 96,786 in 20,297 households.
+The following census in 2011 counted 108,505 people in 26,304 households.
+The 2016 census measured the population of the city as 134,532 people in 34,850 households.

+The population of the Central District, in 2016, which includes the city of Yasuj and some suburban villages, is just over 250,000 people.

 Climate

-Yasuj has the typical continental-influenced Mediterranean climate (Köppen Csa) of western Iran, though because of its location in the direct line of rain-bearing winds from the Persian Gulf it is the wettest Iranian city south of the Elburz Mountains with an annual rainfall nine times that of Isfahan and twice that of Kermanshah.
+Yasuj has the typical continental-influenced Mediterranean climate (Köppen Csa) of western Iran, though because of its location in the direct line of rain-bearing winds from the Persian Gulf it is the wettest Iranian city south of the Alborz Mountains with an annual rainfall nine times that of Isfahan and twice that of Kermanshah.
 The heavy precipitation allows the existence of small glaciers on the highest Zagros peaks – in contrast the Kuhrud Mountains to the east have no glaciers despite being of the same height due to aridity.
 The long dry season sees only on average 4 mm of rainfall between June and September, with the wet season extending into October, unlike many other Mediterranean climates.